ali-khurram/shopping_cart/README.md

 ## Overview of my approach

+The shopping cart, based on the tasks specifications, is a strip down version mainly focusing on the priority list provided.
+It is mainly focusing on product list and shopping cart and may not fully comply with the specifications of real time shopping cart application in general practice.
+For a general shopping cart, the order is first created within a temporary table also called session holding table, and real order is only created along with ordering quantity update once payment is confirmed.
-The shopping cart is a strip down version mainly focusing on the task list and requirements provided.
-It is mainly focusing on product list and shopping cart and may not fulfill the actual shopping cart specification.
-I do understand how to manage a real time shopping cart but this application presumes all user journeys are complete as I am updating the stock quantity in real time.
-As the purpose of this application is to fulfill the task list and with time frame available, I had to focus on minimum functionality.
+As there is no payment method included, I presumed all orders completed as I am updating the stock quantity directly within the database.

+As the purpose of this application is to fulfill the priority list and with limited time frame available, I had to focus on minimum functionality.
 The application is mainly comprised of two pages, "Product List" and "My Cart".

 ## Understanding the Functionality